Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 1. Disassemble the appliance and give it a thorough wash.
 Remove the Nespresso’s lid, drip tray, and capsule container, and wash them with warm water.
 This preliminary cleaning will help you eliminate some limescale and make the descaling process more effective.

-2. Wipe down the body of the Nespresso and reassemble the machine.
+2. Wipe down the body of the Nespresso machine and reassemble it.
 Clean the body of the Nespresso using a damp, soapy cloth, but only reassemble the components once they have completely dried.

 3. Get your Nespresso Descaling Kit ready.
-Fill your machine’s water tank with 3.38oz (100ml) of Nespresso’s descaling liquid before filling the remaining with clean water.
+Fill your machine’s water tank with 3.38oz (100ml) of Nespresso’s descaling liquid, then fill the remaining space with clean water.

 4. Put your Nespresso machine in Descaling Mode.
-Putting your Nespresso in Descaling Mode is a simple process, but the way to do this varies for different Nespresso devices.
+Putting your Nespresso in Descaling Mode is a simple process, but the method varies for different Nespresso devices.
 The latter part of this article provides clear instructions on how to activate the descaling mode for popular Nespresso machines.

 5. Begin the descaling process.
 Press the button to start the descaling process and allow the descaling agent to work its way through the machine, filling your cup.
 Afterward, pour the cup’s contents back into the water tank to repeat the rinse cycle.

 6. Repeat the descaling process using clean water.
-This process helps eliminate any residues of the descaling chemical, cleanse the water tank, and clean the inside of your machine.
+This process helps eliminate any residues of the descaling chemical, cleans the water tank, and cleans the inside of your machine.
 Go through this process at least three times to make sure the inside of your Nespresso machine is spotless.

 Using a Nespresso kit to remove limescale is the easiest way to perform the descaling process.